Alan Sokal

-Academic career
+Early life and academic career

-Sokal received his Bachelor of Arts degree from Harvard College in 1976 and his PhD from Princeton University in 1981.
+Sokal was born to Nathan O. Sokal (1929–2016), an electrical engineer of Polish descent, and Zelda Kaufman Sokal.
+He received his Bachelor of Arts degree from Harvard College in 1976 and his PhD from Princeton University in 1981.
 He was advised by the physicist Arthur Wightman.
 During the summers of 1986, 1987, and 1988, Sokal taught mathematics at the National Autonomous University of Nicaragua, when the Sandinistas controlled the elected government.

 Research interests

 Sokal's research involves mathematical physics and combinatorics.
 In particular, he studies the interplay between these topics based on questions concerning statistical mechanics and quantum field theory.
 This includes work on the chromatic polynomial and the Tutte polynomial, which appear both in algebraic graph theory and in the study of phase transitions in statistical mechanics.
 His interests include computational physics and algorithms, such as Markov chain Monte Carlo algorithms for problems in statistical physics.
 He also co-authored a book on quantum triviality.

 In 2013, Sokal co-authored a paper with Nicholas Brown and Harris Friedman, rejecting the Losada Line, a concept popular in positive psychology.
 Named after its proposer, Marcial Losada, it refers to a critical range for an individual's ratio of positive to negative emotions, outside of which the individual will tend to have poorer life and occupational outcomes.
 This concept of a critical positivity ratio was much cited and popularised by psychologists such as Barbara Fredrickson.
 The trio's paper, published in American Psychologist, contended that the ratio was based on faulty mathematical reasoning and therefore invalid.

+During his high school years and undergraduate studies at Harvard in the 1970s, Sokal collaborated with his father, Nathan, on his work on RF power amplifiers: their work was motivated by their mutual interest in amateur radio.
+This has resulted in the introduction of class-E high-efficiency power amplifier, and Sokals were awarded the U.S. Patents 3,900,823 and 3,919,656.
+In 2007, Alan and Nathan Sokal were awarded Microwave Pioneer Award by IEEE Microwave Theory and Technology Society for "development of the class E power amplifier."